ITI-2025/ITI-Graduation-Project/README.md

-.

 # Node.js Application Deployment on AWS EKS

 ## 🎯 Overview

-This project provisions and deploys a secure, production-grade CI/CD pipeline on AWS using:
+This project provisions and deploys a production-grade CI/CD pipeline on AWS using:

 - **Terraform** for infrastructure
 - **Jenkins** for CI